Ground rules for divorce

 Use the following ground rules to divorce as friends

 1. Accept the person

 When you fight the way someone is, you get upset and fuel the cycle of conflict.
-Accepting may seem difficult, but it’s nothing more than telling the truth.
+Accepting someone may seem difficult, but it’s nothing more than telling the truth.
 That person is the way he or she is whether you like it or not.
-As you surrender to the truth, you restore your ability to see clearly and can see what you need to do.
+When you surrender to the truth, you restore your ability to see clearly and can see what you need to do.
 You then become very effective.

 2. Be willing to feel your hurt

 Ultimately, all your upsets and destructive behavior are fueled by hurt.
 To restore your ability to see clearly and to be free of the hurt, dive into the emotion and cry it as hard as you can.
 Feel it willingly like a child.
 Let it come and let it go.
 This is the key to restoring your inner peace.

 3. See your role in the problem